huss-osman/linux-fundamentals/bash-scripting/fundamentals/15-set-options.md

 ---

 ## Reflection
+Different `set` options serve different purposes.
-There are different use cases for different (set) options.
-Knowing when to use each is essential when dealing with production systems.
+Understanding when to use each one is essential when writing scripts for production systems, where silent failures and unpredictable behaviour can have serious consequences.